 Rustic panzanella recipe with added sourdough

 Bring a taste of the sunshine to your table with this delicious Italian recipe for rustic panzanella.
 The colours can’t help but remind you of the Meditterenean and sunnier climes.
+It’s the perfect light salad to enjoy on its own on a summer’s day, or you can serve it alongside others if you’re having a guests over.

 This recipe is also a fantastic way to use up any extra sourdough you might have that’s going past its best.
 An excellent way to add a gut-friendly extra into your salad.
+Sourdough uses microorganisms from the air to ferment, rather than traditional yeast.
+It’s super easy to start your own starter using only flour and water.
+This means you’ve always got some good gut bugs on hand to super charge your bakes.

 We’ve used a delicious smoked burrata cheese in this panzanella recipe – we like Natoora Smoked Burrata best.
 Smoked isn’t for everyone though, so feel free to use an unsmoked version, and you can also use mozzarella too.